Iris

 Describe the analysis.

-Tell Iris what you need in plain language.
-It will generate a complete, validated Fabric Pattern in seconds.
-Validated and constrained output.
-No hallucinated steps.
+Tell Iris what you need in plain language and it generates a complete Fabric Pattern in seconds — no hallucinated steps, just a pipeline that's ready to run.
 The intelligence layer between your intent and the pipeline.

 How it works →